Things to Do at Jellybean Row Houses

 Wear comfortable walking shoes as the streets are steep and can be slippery when wet

-Bring layers of clothing as St. John's weather can change quickly, and the hilltop location can be windy
+Bring layers of clothing as weather can change quickly, and the elevated location can be windy and cooler than the waterfront

 Tours & Activities at Jellybean Row Houses